nikitadole712/orderfood/README.md

 # Food order application

-This is Full Stack application developed using react and react for frontend, Node.js for runtime environment,Express.js for backend routing and MongoDB for database.
-Also use Bootstrap and Material UI for beautiful and modern design.
+This is a full stack application developed using react for frontend, Node.js for runtime environment, Express.js for backend and MongoDB for database.
+Bootstrap and Material UI has been used for beautiful and modern design.

-Use routes and nested routes by using React Router DOM
+Front end has been developed using functional components.
+React Router has been used for navigation between the components.
+For data connectivity mongoose has been used.

 ![Screenshot from 2023-06-05 19-25-51](https://github.com/nikitadole712/orderfood/assets/104484902/c922c90c-4b59-437e-8e3a-631e0c4582da)